rwynn/monstache-site/content/index.md

 ## Sync MongoDB to ElasticSearch in near realtime

-Monstache is a sync daemon written in Go that keeps your MongoDB collections synchronized with your ElasticSearch indices.
+Monstache is a sync daemon written in Go that continously indexes your MongoDB collections in Elasticsearch.

 ## Quick start